|

 "I don't need the

-dissertation.
-To use your same logic, for me to ask for an image of
+for me to ask for an image of

 a certain size in a set resolution assumes I am aware of what file